Skip to Content

 Given that Magic Kingdom is the only park with parades, it automatically wins in this category!

-Nighttime shows
+Nighttime shows and fireworks

 Magic Kingdom puts on a mind-blowing fireworks display, Happily Ever After, a show that combines classic Disney music, animated projections, and pyrotechnics.